ChartIQ/chartiq-react-seed/README.md

 ## Overview

 The ChartIQ React seed project is a basic build of the ChartIQ library within the React framework.
-The project provides an example of how to implement the most common elements of the library.
-The project is a good starting point for developers who want to create a UI entirely in React.
+The project is an example of how to implement the most common user interface elements of the library.
+The seed project is a good starting point for developers who want to create a UI entirely in React.

 For a variety of complete charting solutions that can be easily incorporated into React applications, see the [chartiq-react-app](https://github.com/ChartIQ/chartiq-react-app) project.